bankjirapan/longdomap-react/README.md

 ```

 **Note:**
-For TMS/WMS/WMTS layer URLs, enter only the base URL, such as `https://example.com`.
+For TMS layer URLs, enter only the base URL, such as `https://example.com`.
 The system will automatically append tile parameters.
 For example, if you enter `https://example.com`, it will be converted to `https://example.com/z/x/y.png` according to the standard tile URL format.

 #### How to add or set a layer